-A spokesperson for the U.S. Treasury told Insurance Journal on Wed., Feb.
-1, that it might be weeks before the report is released.
+A spokesperson for the U.S. Treasury told Insurance Journal on Wednesday that completing the report will take more time.

 “We are hard at work preparing FIO’s first report on how to improve and modernize the system of insurance regulation in the U.S., and expect to send the report to Congress in the coming weeks,” the spokesperson said.